-The roof of the building is made from slate and is lined.
-There were occasional raised slates on both roof pitches which were shallow.
-Ridgeline gaps are apparent however on close inspection the ridge tiles are set onto a visqueen membrane which seals them to the ridge board.
+The roof of the building is made from slate and is unlined.
+There were occasional raised slates on both roof pitches, as well as ridgeline gaps where the mortar was missing.
 The full extent of the gaps could be seen from the ground with close focus binoculars and a 1,000,000 candle power torch.
 No indications of use by bats could be found.
+As the roof is unlined any use of the roof would also result in droppings being deposited internally.